greg-raven/Impeachment-Chronicles/_posts/2017-05-16-cnns-wolf-blitzer-are-we-getting-closer-to-impeachment-of-donald-trump.md

 ---
-title: 'CNN's Wolf Blitzer: 'Are we getting closer' to impeachment of Donald Trump?'
+title: "CNN's Wolf Blitzer: 'Are we getting closer' to impeachment of Donald Trump?"
 layout: post
 author:
 - Ian Schwartz